Prosecutors charge man in Saudi college student's death

 MADISON, Wis.
-(AP) — Prosecutors have charged a Minnesota man with killing a Saudi Arabian college student in a northwestern Wisconsin city.
+(AP) — A Minnesota man with a string of domestic violence convictions was charged in the death of a Saudi Arabian college student stemming from a confrontation in northwestern Wisconsin last year, prosecutors said Friday.

-Cullen Osburn faces one count of felony murder and one count of aggravated battery in connection with UW-Stout student Hussain Alnahdi’s death in October.

-The Eau Claire Leader-Telegram reports (http://bit.ly/2iobnPr ) that a criminal complaint says police responding to a fight in front of a Menomonie pizza restaurant found Alnahdi unconscious.
+Cullen Osburn, 27, of Minneapolis, was charged with felony murder and aggravated battery in the death of University of Wisconsin-Stout student Hussain Alnahdi, 24, in October.
+Authorities began speaking with Osburn soon after Alnahdi’s death, but he disappeared after telling police the altercation wasn’t based on race and promising to come in to talk to detectives, according to the criminal complaint.

 Most Read Stories